b-e-p/bep/README.md

 #### Bep is useful for a couple key reasons:

-1. Packages installed with Bep are put into the default installation area under the user's home dir, thus Bep doesn't mess with anything installed at the system-level.
+1. Packages installed with Bep are put into the default installation area under the user's home directory, thus Bep doesn't mess with anything installed at the system-level.
 Meaning, packages installed with Bep won't get mixed in with stable versions of packages that were installed from package managers.

 2. Bep lets you install several versions/branches of the same package side-by-side allowing you to easily switch between them.